vbrin27/react-challenge/project/README.md

 - How you design the look of the application
 - How you use the API
 - How you write your function and name your variables.
 Comments are welcome.
+- How often you commit and how you write your commit descriptions.

 ## Deliverables
 1. The application should be fully working with no console errors